maurosoft1973/Fcml/README.md

-# Command Line Firebase Cloud Message
+# Firebase Cloud Message
-This tool allows you to send a notification to an android phone directly from the command line.
+This tool allows you to send a notification to an android phone directly from the command line on your linux system.

 ## Requirements
 	libcurl dev library